 - April 4, 2023: The new Outlook is available in Public Preview.

-The project One Outlook (Outlook Monarch) makes a lot of sense – instead of providing different Outlook experience on each platform, which must take a lot of dev teams resources, the app will (eventually) get the unified looks.
+The project One Outlook (Outlook Monarch) makes a lot of sense.
+Instead of providing different Outlook experience on each platform, which must take a lot of Microsoft dev teams’ resources, the app will (eventually) offer unified looks, and users will have a single place for keeping their settings.

-So, the crucial question for now is whether try the new Outlook for Windows or not.
+So, the crucial question for now is when to try the new Outlook for Windows: now, soon, or wait until it’s no longer a choice?
 To get a clear picture, let’s have a look at the most notable differences.

 How is the new Outlook for Windows different?

-It’s Outlook on the web, but on desktop.
+Basically, it’s Outlook on the web (OWA), but on desktop.
 The resemblance is undeniable.
 Still, the looks and feeling are but a small part of the changes introduced to the new Outlook.
 Below are some important differences between the new Outlook and the old one:

 Removed features

 - COM add-ins won’t work anymore.
 The new Outlook for Windows supports only web-based add-ins.
 It’s not necessarily a bad thing, because many COM add-ins are performance-challenged.
-However, there are some useful COM add-ins, so you might want to look for replacements.
+However, historically, there have been some useful add-ins that will not work in the new experience.
+It’s a good idea to look at what you’re using and find some replacements.

 - No more relying on Outlook profiles (Control panel > Mail > Profiles).
 Outlook profiles let you easily switch between different settings, especially useful for demo environments.
 On the other hand, without Outlook profiles, there’s no need to recreate them, for example after a migration.